 When it comes down to developing and publishing a website that is feature-rich to the core, most folks would likely prefer to take advantage of the likes of WordPress and other competing platforms, and that is fine.
 However, what if there was another tool out there, one that follows web standards?

 The tool we’re going to talk about today is called Expression Web 4, and no, it’s not the paid version.
-The software giant has released a free version of the tool, and we’ve decided to give it a spin in a bid to determine if its worth using.
+The software giant has released a free version of the tool.

 Install Microsoft Expression Web 4 on Windows 10

 Now, we should point out that this was originally released back in 2012, so it’s quite old, but still a fine addition to your arsenal.
-The supported Operating Systems are Windows 7, Windows 8, Windows Vista and Windows XP.
+The supported Operating Systems are Windows 7, Windows 8, Windows Vista, but folks say it runs on Windows 10 too.

 Also, users should know that this version of the program is not suitable for Microsoft technical support due to the free aspect.
 With that in mind, users will have to rely on support from the community, which is not too bad, to be honest.